MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

 ## <a name="filling-the-consumption-bin"></a>Filling the Consumption Bin

-This flow chart shows how the **Bin Code** field on works order component lines is filled according to your location setup.
+This flow chart shows how the **Bin Code** field on production order component lines is filled according to your location setup.

 ![Bin flow chart.](media/binflow.png "BinFlow")